BoralAffan/weather_app/README.md

 Additional Feature: Location Fallback
 If the user denies location permission, the app will fetch the device's location based on its IP address as a fallback mechanism.
 This ensures the app remains functional and retrieves weather data for the IP-based location.

+On Home Scree:- weather data will be shown of live location of the user and the user can search for cities by tapping on "Browse weather by city " underline text .
+User can tap on it and can see weather details of any country.